mzrimsek/server-config/jenkins/Kubernetes-Github-Actions-Freestyle-Job-via-SSH.md

-# Kubernetes Github Actions Freestyle Job
+# Kubernetes Github Actions Freestyle Job via SSH

 A general outline of how to set up a Jenkins Freestyle job that utilizes Kubernetes to update containers after being triggered by a Github Actions build completing successfully.
 The use case here is to have GitHub Actions build a Docker image and push it to a registry, which Jenkins then pulls to recreate the project stack with.